What does the Woodstock Improvement District do?

 How does WID operate?

-The WID is a Section 21 company (Registration number 2006/015254/08), in a Special Rating Area (SRA) with a board of directors representing local commercial property owners.
+The WID is a non-profit company, in a Special Rating Area (SRA) with a board of directors representing local commercial property owners.
 The board provides financial and operational oversight and strategic direction, and develops the business plan and budget of WID.